[lwptoc]

 Mortgage broker

 If you’re using a mortgage to buy your property investment, it can pay to speak to a mortgage broker.
-They can scour the market for you in order to find the most appropriate product and a lender that will agree on the mortgage you need.
+They can scour the market for you to find the most appropriate product and a lender that will agree on the mortgage you need.

 Many mortgage brokers charge a fee for their services, ranging from £250 to 1% of the loan amount.